 If you don’t know this yet, you can process payments directly inside of Messenger.
 You can convert your subscribers right where they are.

-One of the reasons why we love ManyChat so much is that they’ve made every feature easy to use, even a complex one such as this one.
+One of the reasons we love ManyChat so much is that they’ve made every feature easy to use, even a complex one such as this.

 Before we get into how to best set this up, it’s very important to know that Messenger does not replace your store.
-If you’re ordering process is complex, send users to site.
+If your ordering process is complex, send users to your website.
 When it comes to displaying products from your store in Messenger, Messenger does not replace your store in this case either.

-I recommended using no more than 9 collections, up to 18 products in each collection at most.
+I recommended using no more than 9 collections, with at most 18 products in each collection.
 The less the better.
-Only use Messenger for your trending products or new releases, that’s it.
+Only use Messenger for your trending products or new releases.
+That’s it.

 If you have added your product.
 Congrats, you are ready to sell!
 I recommend split testing between in-Messenger purchases and sending users to site.
 You can easy do that by using ManyChat’s split test feature: